 5. People Will Talk and Take Sides

-Nobody knows what goes on in a marriage except the couple and no one else need get involved because no other opinions matter.
-A friend once said “there are three sides to every story…his [hers], mine, and ours”.
-How true that is and people need to respect that.
+Nobody knows what goes on in a marriage except the couple, and no one else needs to get involved because no other opinions matter.
+A friend once said, “there are three sides to every story…his [hers], mine, and ours”.
+How true that is, and people need to respect that.

 6. Your Memories Will Be With You Forever

-Whether you were married for three years or 30, you spent a significant amount of time together and made a lot of memories with your ex, your children, your families, and your friends.
+Whether you'd been married for three years or 30, you spent a significant amount of time together and made a lot of memories with your ex, your children, your families, and your friends.
 Choose to look at those memories as priceless experiences.

 I see my years with my ex as a time of learning, family celebrations, milestones, and changes.
 They're a part of who I am.
 I'm not the same woman I once was but in a good way.
 I'm the same mother, nurse, and friend, but where I am different is within myself; the way I view life, people, and situations.
 I've changed in ways that have contributed to my growth, not my demise.